Daniel Dubois: Dubois vs. Joshua

-Cancelled Joseph Parker defence
+Cancelled Parker defence

 Following the win, it was said a rematch clause was attached to the contract and a return fight would take place around February 2025.
 Many pundits and fans alike called for Joshua to retire.
 A couple of weeks later, Joshua pulled out of the rematch.
 This was due to injury concerns and not being able have enough time to prepare.
 Promoter Frank Warren revealed Dubois would be making a defence of his IBF belt in February regardless.
 The IBF gave Dubois and his team the green light to make a voluntary defence, with an expiry of 22 April 2025.
 Hearn stated Joshua would wait for the outcome of the heavyweight rematch between Oleksandr Usyk vs. Tyson Fury before making his next move.
 This opened up a list of potential opponents for Dubois, including the likes of Fabio Wardley, Zhilei Zhang, Joseph Parker, Agit Kabayel and Martin Bakole amongst the contenders.
 At the same time, Kabayel and Bakole had been ordered by the IBF for a final eliminator.
 Parker was leading the way to capture the fight.

-On 2 December 2024 Riyadh Season announced a blockbuster card to take place at the Kingdom Arena.
+On 2 December 2024 Riyadh Season announced the rematch between Artur Beterbiev and Dmitry Bivol to take place at the Kingdom Arena.
 In the co-feature bout, Dubois would make a second defence of his IBF heavyweight title against interim WBO heavyweight champion Joseph Parker (35–3, 23 KOs).
 The card was scheduled to take place on 22 February 2025.
-On 10 January 2025, Ring Magazine reported that Parker would automatically lose his status as interim WBO champion once the opening bell rings.
+On 10 January 2025, Ring magazine reported that Parker would automatically lose his status as interim WBO champion once the opening bell rings.
 This is a standard rule within sanctioning bodies as the interim title is classed as a secondary title and not eligible to unify with full champions from another organisation.
 The president said they would allow him to enter the ring and be introduced as the interim WBO champion, but would become vacant soon after.

-Dubois attended the media workouts on Tuesday, however Ring Magazine reported the following day that he fell ill and was being assessed by doctors to see if he would be able to make the title defence.
+Dubois attended the media workouts on Tuesday, however Ring magazine reported the following day that he fell ill and was being assessed by doctors to see if he would be able to make the title defence.
 The names of Lawrence Okolie, David Adeleye and Mourad Aliev were brought up as a possible replacement.
 Dubois did not attend the press conference.
 Shortly afterwards, much to everyone's surprise, Martin Bakole (21–1, 16 KOs) was named as the replacement.
 He had to fly in from the Congo, and borrowed Dubois' gloves for the fight.
 Parker stopped Bakole in the second round and then proceeded to call out Dubois again, as well as Oleksandr Usyk.